wdporter/acim/text/5-healing-and-wholeness/vi-time-and-eternity/index.md

 6. “As ye sow, so shall ye reap” He interprets to mean what you consider worth cultivating you will cultivate in yourself.
-²Your judgment of what is worthy makes it worthy for you.
+²Your judgement of what is worthy makes it worthy for you.

 ::: details Expanded
 “As ye sow, so shall ye reap” He [the Holy Spirit] interprets to mean what you consider worth cultivating you will cultivate in yourself.
-²Your judgment of what is worthy makes it [what you consider worth cultivating] worthy for you.
+²Your judgement of what is worthy makes it [what you consider worth cultivating] worthy for you.
 :::

 ::: details Substituted
 “As ye sow, so shall ye reap” the Holy Spirit interprets to mean what you consider worth cultivating you will cultivate in yourself.
-²Your judgment of what is worthy makes what you consider worth cultivating worthy for you.
+²Your judgement of what is worthy makes what you consider worth cultivating worthy for you.
 :::

 ::: details Simplified